minitage/minitage.github.io/source/spec.rst

     - Do not use not packaged eggs parts there or BURN IN HELL!

 minilays/:

+misc:/
+    - All that cannot be elsewhere

+tg/:
+    - Turbogears project

 [MinitageMinibuilds#Minilays minilays] : dependencies | zope | django | eggs
     Those are MINILAYS.
 Minilays are similar to gentoo 's OVERLAYS.
 Or, be reference, to entries in your source.list on Debian/Ubuntu.